Seance-Finance/seance-app/readme.md

 # Seance Finance

 Forked and inspired by the folks from Beefy Finance.
 Respect.

 ## Overview

-Official frontend repo of [beefy.finance](https://app.beefy.finance).
-Multichain yield farming optimizer.
+Official frontend repo of seance.finance.
+Fantom yield farming optimizer.

 ## Env